Freddie Mac: Short Sale

 - Enabling your PCS orders to be considered an eligible financial hardship;

-- Eliminating the 55 percent or greater monthly debt-to-income ratio requirement if you are current or less than 31 days delinquent on your mortgage, the property is your primary residence, and you purchased it before June 30, 2012; and
+- Eliminating the 55 percent or greater monthly debt-to-income ratio requirement if you are current or less than 31 days delinquent on your mortgage, the property is or was your primary residence, and you purchased it on or before June 30, 2012; and

-- Waiving the cash/promissory note contribution requirement to close the short sale if the property is your primary residence and you purchased it before June 30, 2012.
+- Waiving the cash/promissory note contribution requirement to close the short sale if the property is or was your primary residence and you purchased it on or before June 30, 2012.

 Learn more about mortgage relief options for service members.